 1. Zone Rouge

-Referred to as Ghost Island, this Italian island has always been called the most haunted place in the world.
-The real story behind it was that it was a quarantine colony in the 1700s for those suffering from the bubonic plague.
-Later in the early 20th century the island became a mental Asylum and it was also rumored that some twisted doctors conducted some crazy experiments there.
+Known as Ghost Island, this Italian island has consistently held the reputation as the most haunted location on Earth.
+The story tells of its role as a quarantine settlement for those suffering from the bubonic plague in the 1700s.
+In the early 20th century, it evolved into a mental institution, with speculations about unconventional medical tests conducted by some insane physicians at the site.
 No one is allowed to visit unless you have a special permit.
 As they say, visit at your own risk!

 4. Snake Island